Leading by example

 “I relied on Ian and local connections to get the word out,” Nordstrom said.
 “I love doing river clean-ups because it's about taking responsibility for our water set.
 It may not feel huge but getting the trash out of our ecosystem is a good way for an Individual to make a change in protecting our waters.”

-Katie Horning, marketing director for Rivers Our Lives, talked about what her origination does for the environment and its mission in protecting and preserving the biological needs of lakes, rivers and beaches across America and the world.
+Katie Horning, marketing director for Rivers Are Life, talked about what her organization does for the environment and its mission in protecting and preserving the biological needs of rivers ecosystems America and the world.

 Horning said she is honored to help out the Saratoga community in her efforts in cleaning veterans park.